 The sample playbook below invokes the nova_compute Ansible OpenStack cloud module and requires credentials to do anything meaningful, and specifically requires the following information: auth_url, username, password, and project_name.
-These fields are made available to the playbook via the environmental variable OS_CLIENT_CONFIG_FILE, which points to a YAML file.
+These fields are made available to the playbook via the environmental variable OS_CLIENT_CONFIG_FILE, which points to a YAML file written by Tower based on the contents of the cloud credential.
 This sample playbook loads the YAML file into the Ansible variable space.